network-science-lab/infmax-simulator-icm-mln/README.md

 ├── README.md
 ├── data                      -> use DVC to fetch this folder │   ├── iou_curves            -> results of the evaluation
-│   ├── top_spreaders_dataset -> data set with aux. library providing loaders
+│   ├── top_spreaders_dataset -> dataset with aux. library providing loaders
 │   └── test                  -> data used in the E2E test
 ├── env                       -> definition of the runtime environment ├── scripts                   -> call these to process `data` with `src`